 Gina Daugherty is a professional dancer and choreographer currently residing in New York City.
 She has studied at The University of the Arts, Peridance Capezio Center, Broadway Dancer Center's Professional Semester, Pushing Progress, Joffrey Jazz & Contemorary LA and Axis Connect.
 Gina has been associate choreographer to Charlie Sutton on Evita at ACT of Connecticut and Broadway Bares: Game Night.
 She has also been associate choreographer to Brooke Wendle for the Broadway Dance Center AIM Invitational.
 She has had the pleasure of working with world renowned choreographers including Tony Testa, Peter Chu, Mandy Moore, Jaci Royal, Michael Mindlin, and Ephrat Asherie.
 Gina is very excited to be sharing her passion for dance at The Dance Loft this year!

-Tracey George has been dancing since a young age.
+Tracey George is a NYC-based professional dancer, teacher, and choreographer who recently performed with Lizzo on the 2019 MTV VMAs.
+She has been dancing since a young age.
 Growing up in a musical family she has always had a sense of natural movement.
 At the age of twelve, her sister saw the passion she had for dance and decided to bring her to Broadway Dance Center where she could be exposed to every style of dance.
 Tracey quickly fell in love with Hip-Hop/Street Jazz.
 After Graduating from John Jay College Of Criminal Justice in 2014 with a B.A in Deviance and Social Control, she decided to explore helping people through dance expression.
 It was then she discovered her passion for teaching.
 Studying under such instructors at BDC as Bev Brown, Leslie Feliciano, Eric Jenkins, Neil Schwartz, Sheryl Murakami, Rhapsody James, Luam, and many more, she was able to develop her own style of Hip Hop/Street Jazz that fuses musicality and exploration of oneself.
 She welcomes all to her class!
-Tracey has had the pleasure of performing at Rhapsody James’ Sires After Dark, NYC Carnival under the direction of Sheryl Murakami, Brooklyn X Factor, the Halo awards, and most recently with Travis Scott at the MTV'S 2018 Music Video awards (VMAs).
+Tracey has had the pleasure of performing at Rhapsody James’ Sires After Dark, NYC Carnival under the direction of Sheryl Murakami, Brooklyn X Factor, the Halo awards, and with Travis Scott at the MTV'S 2018 Music Video awards (VMAs).

 Louis Jones is a California native with more than 20 years of experience performing in musical theater.
 He has taught at Dance Management LLC and served as assistant choreographer at Yes Company in Modesto, CA as well as various musical productions, including Mary Poppins and The Music Man.
 Jones grew up an accomplished gymnast, excelling at floor exercise and training at Julines School of Dance as well as the Dance Factory.
 He has danced with Central West Ballet and performed in two national tours (Damn Yankees and Hello, Dolly! starring Sally Struthers).
 Jones is a proud member of Actors’ Equity Association.